SerendipityIsMe/glassnode/README.md

 # Glassnode API Connector

 A simple Python connector for the Glassnode REST API with the free Standard plan (only 24h resolution).
+Accesses the endpoint for a given metric and returns a DataFrame with the time and metric values.

 Be sure to see their [subscription plans](https://studio.glassnode.com/pricing) and their [API documentation](https://docs.glassnode.com/) first to understand how it works.

 - **glassnode.py** is the API connector itself
 - **test.py** gives a simple example of its application.
 Run it and see.